This DIY Removable Wallpaper post is supported by Graham & Brown, a company I love! All opinions are my own.

 If you need to add additional paper to your wall, cover your work surface with another bag or drop cloth, then repeat the spraying process.
 Match the pattern repeats first when applying the paper to the wall.

 Tip: spray adhesive dries quickly, so you need to work fast.
 Make sure you are spraying the paper close to where it will be applied.
 The wall I was covering was small, so my paper was easy to work with.
 You may need another person to help if you are working on a larger area.

 Tip: I left a small strip of contact paper exposed in an inconspicuous spot.
-When I’m ready to remove my paper, all I’ll need to do is start peeling!
+When I was ready to remove my paper, all I’ll needed to do was start peeling!